cliss/camel/README.md

 that pages will have *at least* N posts, but possibly more.
 In fact, a single page could have quite a few more than N posts if, say, on one lucrative day there are 1.5*N or 2*N posts.

-Pagingation is only necessary on the homepage, and page numbers are 1-based.
+Pagination is only necessary on the homepage, and page numbers are 1-based.
 Pages greater than 1 are loaded by passing the query string parameter p.
 For example, `hostname/?p=3` for page 3.

 # Status